 Sometimes, no genetic defect information (gene targets) can be linked to certain diseases.
 In these circumstances WES or WGS may be used to find the potential candidate genes (variants).

-NGS can also be applied to provide early warning before medication for some diseases.
-For example, clinical evidence has been provided that before issuing the medication of the anti-epileptic drug, Carbamazepine, it is required to perform HLA assay in order to reduce the high risk of acquiring SJS (Stevens-Johnson Syndrome).
+NGS can also be applied to provide contraindication warning before drug prescription for some diseases.
+For example, clinical evidence has been provided that before the prescription of the anti-epileptic drug, Carbamazepine, it is required to perform HLA assay in order to reduce the high risk of acquiring SJS (Stevens-Johnson Syndrome).
 Similar medication for uric acid-lowering drug, Allopurinol, may also perform HLA assay to prevent the high risk of SJS.

 Finally, other common applications of NGS include quantitative metagenomics, detection of somatic mutations, biomarker tracking for cancer recurrency, NIPT assays, and liquid biopsy testing for cancer genes.